 Future work shall include experimental validation of the analytical modelling.
-TCP/IP overhead as introduced in [8] should also be integrated into the analytical evaluation of heterogeneous networks regarding the fan out.
+TCP/IP overhead as introduced by Farjami (2004) should also be integrated into the analytical evaluation of heterogeneous networks regarding the fan out.
 Finally other wireless networks' parameters shall also be used, as the execution time of the currently evaluated 9600 kbps channel is very high.
+For a further decrease of the amount of data to be transferred and the time needed, intelligent adaptation methods in agents that can change between communication and migration at runtime according to their knowledge on expected reply sizes and execution times shall be investigated.